 Chapter 13 Hardship Discharges in Bankruptcy

-Often a debtor is in the process of losing a job or becoming disabled.
-He may need the protection and benefits of a Chapter 13.
+This is the technical discussion of how to get Chapter 13 hardship discharges in Bankruptcy.
+The discussion you want as a client is here Often a debtor is in the process of losing a job or becoming disabled.
+He may need the protection and benefits of Chapter 13.
 But completing a Chapter 13 plan may be questionable because a disability, death or divorce is probably or certain.
 The debtor may need to start their Chapter 13.
-Due to no fault of her own she has health problems and needs to include medical debts later.
+Due to no fault of her own, she has health problems and needs to include medical debts later.
 She can file a Chapter 13 and eventually obtain the early hardship discharge or convert to a Chapter 7.

 This allows the debtor to file now and immediately get the protection they need but delay discharge until it is needed.
 Often this discharge will allow you to get all of the medical or other debts in for complete relief.

 Medical debt incurred after filing a Chapter 13 is simply added to the petition, and those medical debts may be discharged later.
 The Chapter 13 debtor can ask the court for an early hardship discharge under 11 USC §1328(B) when:

 - The debtor’s failure to complete plan payments is due to circumstances beyond the debtor’s control through no fault of the debtor;

 - Creditors have received at least as much as they would have received in a Chapter 7 liquidation case; and